hdShang/arxiv-daily/docs/cs-RO/2025-10-04/papers/251003599v1-learning-to-act-through-contact-a-unified-view-of-multi-task-robot-l.md

 ---
 layout: default
-title: Learning to Act Through Contact: A Unified View of Multi-Task Robot Learning
+title: "Learning to Act Through Contact: A Unified View of Multi-Task Robot Learning"
 ---

 # Learning to Act Through Contact: A Unified View of Multi-Task Robot Learning